 If you remember from last month, we’ve been trying out Barramundi, a farm-raised, sustainable white fish from Vietnam.
 We are still in love with it!
-When I was at Trader Joe’s the other day, I stocked up on a bunch more.
+When I was at the store the other day, I stocked up on a bunch more.
 I love that my kids enjoy eating fish with us.
 Barramundi is high in Omega-3 fatty acids, making it a very healthy choice.
 This take on Thai coconut soup has definitely been one of their favorites – we enjoyed every last drop!

 My inspiration for this recipe came from my desire to make a dairy-free fish chowder using coconut milk, and then morphed into something bigger and badder.
 Badder in a good way, of course.
 One of my very favorite soups in the entire world is Thai coconut soup.
 I could eat it all day long every single day and never get tired of it.
 I love the flavors together.
 I love the rich broth.
 I can’t think of anything that I don’t like about it.

 It might seem like a complicated recipe with too many ingredients, but I promise you, it’s worth it.
 It’s really nothing more than tossing some sliced veggies into a pot with coconut milk and water, and aromatics.
 Then the fish goes in and you top it with an herb paste that is akin to pesto.